Disappearance of Brandon Swanson: Brandon's Law

 After the searches, Annette Swanson was still struck by the initial response of the Lynd police that her son had "a right to be missing" when she told them how old he was.
 "I'm his mother and I knew something was horribly wrong," she recalled later.
 She and Brian began lobbying for changes in state law that would require an investigation into the case of a missing adult to begin as soon as it is reported, much as was already required in cases of possibly abducted children.

 Annette met with Marty Seifert, minority leader of the state House of Representatives at the time, whose district included Marshall, in a local restaurant.
 The two talked about the problems she had experienced with the police when she reported her son missing.
 "She knew it wouldn't help in her son's case, but that it could help others in the future", Seifert recalled in 2015.

 Seifert introduced a bill called "Brandon's Law" that would make the required change by amending the law governing the state's existing Missing Child Program to change the word "child" to "person".
 He recalled considerable resistance at first from the state's law enforcement community as it was developed in committee.
 "Part of it had to do with privacy, especially regarding cell phones", he told the Marshall Independent.
 "Technology was emerging then, so there were discussions about privacy and when can they ping you and when can't they."

 Dennis Frederickson introduced a companion bill in the State Senate.
-After it passed both houses (the House unanimously) in May 2009, Governor Tim Pawlenty signed it into law with the Swansons and their daughter Jamine in attendance at the ceremony.
+After it passed both houses, including unanimously in the lower chamber, in May 2009, Governor Tim Pawlenty signed it into law with the Swansons and their daughter Jamine in attendance at the ceremony.

 The effect of the change also required that police, in addition to determining in their preliminary investigation that the reported person is indeed missing, determine whether that person is potentially in dangerous circumstances.
 They must also notify other nearby law enforcement agencies promptly.
 Brandon's Law also clarifies that the agency taking the report is the lead agency investigating the case; the absence of that distinction had created some problems in the later phases of the initial search when three different counties were involved.
 Police were no longer allowed to refuse a report based on an initial belief that no criminal activity was involved, the brevity of the interval since the person was last seen, the possibility that the person may have intentionally disappeared, or the lack of a relationship between the missing person and the reporter.

 Following the governor's signature, the law took effect at the beginning of July 2009.
 Four other states have passed similar laws.
 Seifert left the legislature in 2010, but he still has the pen Pawlenty used to sign the bill into law.
 "I consider it one of the most important bills I authored in my 14 years.
 It will save lives."